How to Get Testnet MATIC Using a Mumbai Faucet on Polygon

 How to Get Testnet MATIC from a Mumbai Faucet

 This is very important.
-Sign up for a free Alchemy account to get five times as many testnet MATIC tokens as you would without an Alchemy account.
+Sign up for a free Alchemy account to get two times as many testnet MATIC tokens as you would without an Alchemy account.

 Step 2: Connect Metamask to the Mumbai Test Network